ShadowfeindX/bitmap-encryptor/README.md

 #Usage Info
 *Disclaimer*: Currently only supports bitmap images!
 Not packaged for release!
-The project is still runnable, just currently optimizing some things and cleaning spaghetti code.

 If you have a version of Ruby installed you can download the source and run it with `rake` or `rake start`
-You can also run the main script directly from the bin folder but that may cause some issues.
+You can also run the main script directly using `ruby bin/main` from the project folder.
-I'm planning to port this over to JRuby to get the use of real threads/fibers so if you want to use the future releases of this you may want to install JRuby or at least the JRE.
+You can also use the script as a command line tool!
+Run `ruby bin/main -h` for more usage info.

 #Example Images
 [img1_o]: https://github.com/ShadowfeindX/bitmap-encryptor/raw/master/tests/img1.bmp "Test Image 1 (Original)"